This document forms part of The Agreement. It needs to be read in addition the Scope and / or Quote.

 11.2.
 Without prejudice to any other remedies the Supplier may have, if at any time the Client is in breach of any obligation (including those relating to payment), the Supplier may suspend or terminate the supply of Services to the Client and any of its other obligations under the terms and conditions.
 The Supplier will not be liable to the Client for any loss or damage the Client suffers because the Supplier has exercised its rights under this clause.

 11.3.
-If any account remains overdue after thirty (30) days then an amount of the greater of thirty five dollars ($35.00) or ten percent (10.00%) of the amount overdue (up to a maximum of two hundred dollars ($400.00)) shall be levied for administration fees which sum shall become immediately due and payable.
+If any account remains overdue after thirty (30) days then an amount of the greater of thirty five dollars ($35.00) or ten percent (10.00%) of the amount overdue (up to a maximum of four hundred dollars ($400.00)) shall be levied for administration fees which sum shall become immediately due and payable.

 11.4 Without prejudice to the Supplier’s other remedies at law the Supplier shall be entitled to cancel all or any part of any order of the Client which remains unfulfilled and all amounts owing to the Supplier shall, whether or not due for payment, become immediately payable in the event that: